pspealman/GBCC/README.md

 >

 ### Uploading the paired end 16S read sequences
 Most 16S amplicon sequencing uses paired-end reads to sequence the variable regions of bacterial 16S ribosomal DNA.
-Here we use Galaxy's **Upload** to upload the paired-end fastq files and assign them names.
+Here we use Galaxy's **Upload** to upload the paired-end FASTQ files and assign them names.

+#### A side note about FASTQ files
+While the FASTQ format is described in detail [here](https://en.wikipedia.org/wiki/FASTQ_format) for our purposes it's sufficient to know that each 16S amplicon is sequenced from two different directions: Forward (or Read 1, R1) and Reverse (or Read 2, R2).
+These paired end reads are stored, in order, in two seperate files, marked as R1 and R2.
+If the order of the reads are ever changed between the two files the reads will not pair correctly and may either be removed from further analysis or the run may fail entirely.

 > <hands-on-title>Upload 16S sequences</hands-on-title>
 >